microsoft/pxt-arcadeshield/reference/bitmaps/bitmap/equals.md

 ## Example #example

 Create a `burger` bitmap.
 Create a bitmap of the same burger using a second variable.
-Compare that bitmap with the bitmap in the sprite to see if they are equal.
+Compare that bitmap with the bitmap in the second variable to see if they are equal.

 ```blocks
 let firstBitmap = bmp`